 Map of the US states that allow B Corporations

 (data source: benefitcorp.net)

-Secondly, consider the costs.
-The initial assessment includes a non-refundable $150 fee, and annual fees are $1000 or more depending on the size of the corporation.
+The initial assessment of a B-Corp includes a non-refundable $150 fee, and annual fees are $1000 or more depending on the size of the corporation.

-Take the online assessment and see how you stack up.
+Take the online assessment and see how your company stacks up.
 Your results will show you if you need to improve some things or if you are ready for certification now.
 1/3 of businesses will not pass their first go, but you will see what needs improving.

 Once the B Corp assessors give you the green light, you will need to pay your dues and keep track of all of your activities.
 You are also subject to periodic inspections, especially in the first couple years, and you will need to be re-evaluated every so often to keep your status.

 What Does Certified B Corporation Mean?

 What is a certified B corporation, but a company who has done all they can to ensure that the future of their business will continue to have a positive impact on the population and the globe.

 People know this, and they are starting to look for the label.
 From a marketing perspective, this is the future of responsible business operation.
 Rather than being mandated by government, B Corps set the bar for ethics, sustainability, and responsibility.

 Being certified also allows you to diverge from the typical investor philosophy of profit over all else, and retain the legal right to do so.
 It means your company can’t be taken over by greedy Wall Street businessmen who are out to line their own pockets, while still retaining all the perks of being a publicly traded company if that is the goal.